Mindfulness & Yoga at The Coach House

 Getting your hands in the earth

-Coach House retreats feature some light gardening sessions in our Walled Garden and the grounds of Sharpham House, alongside our garden staff.
+Coach House mindfulness, nature and gardening retreats feature morning sessions helping in our ornamental and Walled Garden in the grounds of Sharpham House, alongside our experienced garden staff Frances and Chloe.

-It is important that you are willing to participate in doing this as part of your mindfulness practice (we can easily find suitable tasks for people with health difficulties) and that you try to commit to all the scheduled activities during the week.
+It is important that you are willing to participate in doing this as part of your mindfulness practice (we can find suitable tasks for people with health difficulties – let us know in advance) and that you try to commit to all the scheduled activities during the week.

 Facilities in The Coach House